Consequences of Default

 - A portion of your wages may be withheld at the request of the federal government in a process called wage garnishment.

-- The loan holder can take legal action against you and you may not be able to purchase or sell assets such as real estate.
+- The loan holder can take legal action against you.

 - It will take years to reestablish your credit and recover from default.